 When it comes to text message marketing, there are a few basic rules to keep in mind in order to provide the best experience for your customers:

 - Keep it brief and to-the-point.
 It can be off-putting to read large amounts of text on a smaller device.
 Additionally, text messages are limited to 160 characters per message.
 Get rid of any non-essential words, and make sure that the message is clear and easy to understand by everyone on your list.

 - Make offers easy to redeem.
 There is nothing more frustrating than getting a great deal, but being uncertain how to redeem it.
 Make sure your message is clear regarding what needs to be done in order to use what has been offered.

 - Don't over-send.
 While people have grown accustomed to tuning out the noise in their email inbox, they don’t have quite the same tolerance when it comes to text messages.
 When in doubt, it’s best to keep your text marketing frequency down.

-- Optimize your New Customer Offer and other campaigns you create for text.
+- Optimize your Referral Gift/Text Marketing Opt-In Offer and other campaigns you create for text.
 Keep in mind that the Offer Title is the only part of the offer visible in text campaigns, so it should be very clear about what you're offering.

 Text Message Marketing Campaign Ideas

 Text message marketing has its own set of expectations and rules that you should learn and follow if you’re hoping to find success in your strategy.
 Character limitations, as well as text-only capabilities, mean that you’ll have to get even more creative to keep messages interesting, engaging, and actionable.
 Lucky for you, we’ve concocted a few different campaigns to entice customers to take action.
 Remember that on average, people read text marketing messages within three minutes of receiving them, so it’s important to send something compelling their way so that your business can reap the benefits immediately.